aqingsao/thrift-oom/README.md

 You could run this test case to verify yourself: OldClientNewServerTest.oldclient_should_oom_if_use_TFramedTransport_at_concurrency_10.

+Fortunately TFramedTransport provides a clear() method, and if it's called after each request, OOM will not happen.

 A summary
 ============

-1. There's a chance of unexpected consequences if IDL versions of client and server mismatch, it could happen to both client and server, the consequence could be: misalignment of fields、connections being blocked, or even OOM.
+1. If fields are added or removed and client has a mismatch version with server, there would be unexpected consequences: misalignment of fields、connections being blocked, or even OOM.

 2. This bug exists in a chain of thrift versions from 0.8(or maybe earlier) up to the latest 0.13.0-snapshot

 4. No quick workarounds available：strictRead mode or restrictStringLength does not work; TFramedTransport does work either unless manually call clear() method to clear readBuff.
-The best way is to remember: Keep IDL files up to dates between clients and servers

-5. The proposed method：make sure to clean residual bytes in TSocket's inputstream or TFramedTransport's buffread, a load test of 100 concurrencies has proven it
+5. The proposed method：Thrift itself makes sure to clean redundant data in TSocket's inputstream or TFramedTransport's buffread after each request, a load test of 100 concurrencies has proven it

+6. The best way ever is to remember: client and server always use the same version of IDL files